 Someone really doesn't like Gruden.

 Pray for potatoes with a hoe in your hand.

 My real time text to a buddy of mine during Minny game:

 “Buckeyes got lucky as hell there.
 Weber was short of the first down.
 The mark was a gift.”

-The Browns are the worst franchise in all of professional sport.
+The Browns are back in contention for being the worst franchise in all of professional sport.